nicolehao34/nicolehao34.github.io/_pages/about.md

 Something I always say to myself: *If something didn't work the first time, pause, reflect, and try it again in a different way until it works.
 Iterate and improve.*

+Fear is our biggest enemy.
+I've seen this in [my experience teaching younger kids](/teaching/).
+We have limited time on this planet, so if you have an idea, pursue it boldly and persist.
+You won't know where it can lead until you try.

 > "We gain strength, and courage, and confidence by each experience in which we really stop to look fear in the face... we must do that which we think we cannot."
 >
 > — Eleanor Roosevelt